-IMPORTANT: Beware of high tension wires etc when you drive with the mast up.
+IMPORTANT: Beware of high tension wires etc.

 Only a slip with solid ground can be used.
 We recommend launching the boat in its full width if your mast is set, if possible.

 Before launching the boat make sure that everything is completely in order, that for example the motor is mounted and ready to start up and that the rudder and centre board are fixed in upper position, the knotmeter is mounted, have mooring lines ready etc. Be careful of wind and current from the side.